Hassle Free HR – Self Isolation

 The rules for self-isolation are as follows:

-- Anyone who experiences a new continuous cough, a fever or the loss of smell or taste (otherwise known as “anosmia”) should self-isolate for a minimum of 7 days.
-After those 7 days, if their symptoms get worse or they show no improvement, advice should be sought by NHS online, and it is likely a further 7 days of self-isolation will be advised.
+- Anyone who experiences a new continuous cough, a fever or the loss of smell or taste (otherwise known as “anosmia”) should self-isolate for a minimum of 10 days.
+After those 10 days, if their symptoms get worse or they show no improvement, advice should be sought by NHS online, and it is likely a further 4 days of self-isolation will be advised.
 Individuals exhibiting symptoms will also be able to request an NHS test to confirm if their symptoms are Coronavirus or a different respiratory illness.
 Tests can be requested as soon as symptoms develop.

-- Anyone who lives in the same household as someone who is exhibiting Coronavirus symptoms, or someone who has tested positive for Coronavirus, should self-isolate for 14 days, even if the ill person only self-isolates for 7 days.
+- Anyone who lives in the same household as someone who is exhibiting Coronavirus symptoms, or someone who has tested positive for Coronavirus, should self-isolate for 14 days, even if the ill person only self-isolates for 10 days.
 There is no need to seek NHS advice to confirm that self-isolation is appropriate in these circumstances.

 Employees have been advised that they can get an “Isolation Note”, which is the equivalent of a Fit Note, from the NHS online service.
 We advise all employers to be flexible with absence documentation requirements when an employee is absent due to the Coronavirus, because the NHS is understandably experiencing significant strain and therefore employees may find it difficult obtaining Isolation Notes.